1. Getting Started

 Deleting Entries

-Warning: Deleting an entry is permanent and cannot be undone.
+Warning: Deleting an entry (from the main list or the archived list) is permanent and cannot be undone.
+Associated view tracking data is also cleared.

-- From the Entry List, click the trash icon () for the desired entry.
+- From the Entry List or Archived List, click the trash icon () for the desired entry.

 - Confirm the action in the modal (read the warning carefully).